heig-vd-dai-course/heig-vd-dai-course/09-define-an-application-protocol/COURSE_MATERIAL.md

 A RFC also defines the order in which messages can be or must be exchanged.

-This is done using a state machine or a sequence diagram, depending on the nature/complexity of the protocol.
+This is done using a sequence diagram, depending on the nature/complexity of the protocol.

 A sequence diagram is a diagram that defines the different messages that can be exchanged between the client and the server and the order in which they can be exchanged.

-A state machine is a diagram that defines the different states of the protocol and the messages that can be exchanged between these states.

 An RFC also defines edge cases and error cases, using the same diagrams.
 It is important to define these cases to avoid any ambiguity and define how the